Do you love fishing? Do you love fishing at night even better?

 These lights must be powered by 12v either from a small car or boat battery.
 I often use my DBpower 600A Lithium-ion car jump starter, it has a 12v output port.
 Some people also use the little lead acid sealed units from exact power.
 Small, cheap and light.

 With a 0.9 amp power draw on my submersible LED fishing light, I usually can get around 6 hours of runtime.
 Depending on how many lights I run at the same time of course.
+The little 12v batteries shown below are perfect for these applications.

 Do you know why Submersible LED Fishing Lights work?